Rhode Island Personalized Math Learning Opportunity

 Program Implementation

 Teach to One Rhodemaps is designed to provide schools with targeted, flexible intervention aligned to Rhode Island’s math priorities.
 For the 2026–27 pilot year, RIDE is focusing on grades 6–8.
+RIDE will consider grades 4, 5, and 9 under certain circumstances.

 Instructional Model: Tier 2 math intervention that integrates with existing core instruction